elbosso/jpa-sQLshell-tests/README.md

 from an existimg datamodel (meaning from actual tables in a database).
 But it turned out - none of them could (out of the box) and I was not patient enough to comb through arcane configuration files.

-Remembering that i had the sQLshell having numerous plugins already to document existing models starting from a table and then following all foreign key relationships, I thought it schould be possible to actually generate java source code instead of HTML.
+Remembering that i had the [sQLshell](https://elbosso.github.io/sQLshell) having numerous plugins already to document existing models starting from a table and then following all foreign key relationships, I thought it schould be possible to actually generate java source code instead of HTML.

+The most important things for me were:

+* gather all tables connected by foreign key relationships and generate Entities for them
+* generate the relationships (One2Many and Many2One) according to the foreign keys
+* extract index information if available but leave it commented out
+* detect Many2Many mappings and generate annotations for them so that they are usable later on

+This project already contains some tests for some of the models I tested the plugin with.
+Over time, more and more tests will be added here.

 So i sat down and tried my hand at it - with the results every one can see in this project.
 The generated Entities are below packega
 `de.elbosso.generated.sqlshell` - bikestores contains the result I got from a MS SQL example database: